Discover Wales in June: Your Complete Travel Guide

 Portmeirion

 Portmeirion stands out in Wales as an architectural gem designed to mirror Italy's colorful and quaint villages.
-With its tall buildings and picturesque piazzas, this private village transports visitors to a Mediterranean fantasy on the Welsh coast.
-Abergafren Lodge is among the best places to stay in Portmeirion, offering visitors a charming and comfortable base from which to explore the village.
+With its tall buildings and scenic piazzas, this private village transports visitors to a Mediterranean fantasy on the Welsh coast.
+Abergafren Lodge is among the best places to stay in Portmeirion, offering visitors a charming and comfortable base.

 Learning how the village’s unique architecture influenced the show’s surreal and distinctive aesthetic makes a tour here educational and entertaining.
 Whether you’re an architecture enthusiast or a classic TV fan, Portmeirion offers a fascinating escape into a crafted world where art and nature blend seamlessly.